adaszyn/colorTVWebapp/README.md

 *Please ensure that both applications are running at the same time.*

+App is hosted on  https://zeit.co/now/.
+Working demo is available on https://colortv-webpage-akrrvbyuyu.now.sh.

   ---
 Copyright (c) 2016 Wojciech Adaszyński All Rights Reserved.